Aquatic Ecology & Fisheries Management Research Experience for Undergraduates (REU)

 Stipend

 Participants will earn $6,000 over the course of the 10-week program.
-All other costs (including housing, meals, and travel) must be covered by participants.
+All personal costs (including housing, meals, and travel) must be covered by participants.

 Eligibility

-Current undergraduates residing in the U.S. enrolled at a U.S. institution who will have completed 1+ year of college credit by June 2023; open to spring 2023 graduates.
-Applicants must have also completed at least one college-level course in ecology or related discipline.
-Applicants may be asked for a resume after they submit their application.
+Current undergraduates residing in the U.S. enrolled at a U.S. institution who will have completed 1+ year of college credit by June 2025; open to spring 2025 graduates.
+Applicants must have also completed at least one college-level course in ecology, natural resources management, environmental sciences, or a related discipline.
+Selected participants must be able to live in their study location for the duration of the program, May 19 through July 25.

 Applicants do not need extensive experience in research or aquatic science to apply for and receive a spot in the program.
-We are seeking diverse students from backgrounds that may not have historically had access to the aquatic or fisheries sciences communities, in addition to students who are more actively seeking opportunities in aquatic or fisheries science.
+We seek to enhance access to opportunities to conduct research in aquatic ecology or fisheries science for students from backgrounds that may have historically lacked connections to these fields.

 Application